How Stablecoins are taxed – 2026 Proposed Changes

 • Additionally, maintain a value aligned with traditional currencies.

-As a result, their use in both retail and wholesale payments is expected to grow significantly.
+Consequently, their use in both retail and wholesale payments is expected to grow significantly.

 Currently, there is no specific tax treatment for stablecoins, and they are taxed in the same way as other cryptocurrency.
 Furthermore, the term 'stablecoin' does not yet have a specific definition in tax legislation.